Two-alarm fire burns structure containing five garages on Alturas Rd. | Village News

-Firefighters from several agencies responded to a structural fire at 1263 Alturas Rd. in Fallbrook just before noon today.
-One civilian was taken to the hospital with minor injuries but no firefighters were injured combating the blaze, according to North County Fire Protection District public information officer John Buchanan.
+Firefighters from several agencies responded to a structural fire at 1263 Alturas Rd. in Fallbrook just before noon on Oct.
+6. One person was taken to the hospital with minor injuries but no firefighters were injured combating the blaze, according to North County Fire Protection District public information officer John Buchanan.

 “It was just one big building with five garages,” said Buchanan, who added that a welding shop and a wood shop occupied two of the garages.
 “The welding shop is pretty much a complete loss, and so is the garage between the wood shop and the welding shop.
 The wood shop has partial damage.”